Idean/apk_analyzer/README.md

 ## Known issues

-Because Apk Analyzer has a dependency on [apkxml](https://github.com/devunwired/apktools) gem, it logs 'Invalid date/time in zip entry' message.
-In fact this is due to rubyzip dependency used by apkxml.
-This has been fixed on rubyzip library but not on apkxml.
-To avoid this you can redirect errors log for the moment.
+To avoid rubyzip 'Invalid date/time in zip entry' message logged by rubzip dependency on [apktools](https://github.com/devunwired/apktools) gem we updated it in our gem and set warn_invalid_date to false.
+A [pull request](https://github.com/devunwired/apktools/pull/20) is pending to correct this on apkxml gem too.

 ## License